ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 The final output of the Verifier are Attestation Results.
 Attestation Results constitute new Claim Sets about the properties and characteristics of an Attester, which enables Relying Parties, for example, to assess an Attester's trustworthiness.

 ### Models and example sequences of Challenge/Response Remote Attestation
-According to RATS Architecture Document{{-RATS}}, two reference models for Challenge/Response Attestation has been proposed.
+According to RATS Architecture Document, two reference models for Challenge/Response Attestation has been proposed.
 This sections highlights the information flow bewteen the Attestor, Verifier and Relying Party undergoing Remote Attestation Procedure, using these models.

 1. Passport Model